History of the Chicago Bears: 1975–1982: Building for a championship

-Halas had made the franchise's football decisions for 54 years, but decided to entrust the rebuilding of the Bears to former Minnesota Vikings general manager Jim Finks, whom he named general manager.
+Halas made the Bears' football decisions for his first 54 years in the organization.
+When he named his son and heir apparent, George "Mugs" Halas Jr. as team president in 1963, he nominally gave the general mamager's post to Mugs as well.
+By 1974, Halas saw the need to modernize and decided to entrust the rebuilding of the Bears to former Minnesota Vikings general manager Jim Finks, whom he named general manager while Mugs Halas remained president.

 In 1975, Finks brought in Jack Pardee to coach, marking the first time in Bears history that the team hired a head coach who had not previously been either a Bears player or assistant coach.
 The move did not have any initial impact, as the team finished the season 4–10.
 The best move of the year was the drafting of running back Walter Payton (nicknamed "Sweetness") in the first round, who would come to be known as one of the Bears' greatest players.
 The string of losing seasons ended in 1976, with Payton rushing for 1,390 yards while scoring 13 touchdowns.
 At the end of the season, the Bears posted a 7–7 record, landing in second place.
 That same season, the Bears debuted their cheerleading squad, the Honey Bears.
 Despite the squad's success, Halas' daughter Virginia Halas McCaskey terminated the group in 1985 after Super Bowl XX, starting claims of a "Honey Bear Curse".